Article Translations: (Spanish)

 These problems can be difficult and draining — and can lead to depression if they go on too long without relief or support.
 We all struggle with painful problems and events at times.
 How do people get through it without becoming depressed?
 Part of it is staying connected to family, friends, school, faith, and other support networks.

-People are better able to deal with tough circumstances when they have at least one person who believes in them, wants the best for them, and in whom they can confide.
-People also cope better when they keep in mind that most problems are temporary and can be overcome.
+People are better able to cope when they have at least one person who believes in them, wants the best for them, and in whom they can confide.
+It also helps to keep in mind that most problems are temporary and can be overcome.

 - Tell someone you trust what's going on with you.